Certificate Propagation Service

 CertPropSvc reads all certificates from all inserted smart cards.
 The certificates are written to the user's personal certificate store.

-The certificate propagation service is started as a Remote Desktop Services dependency.
+Note The certificate propagation service is started as a Remote Desktop Services dependency.

-Properties of the certificate propagation service are:
+Properties of the certificate propagation service include:

 CERT_STORE_ADD_REPLACE_EXISTING_INHERIT_PROPERTIES adds certificates to a user's Personal store.

-The service does not propagate any computer certificates to a user's Personal store or user certificates to a computer store.
+The service does not propagate any computer certificates to a user's Personal store or propagate user certificates to a computer store.

 Turn on certificate propagation from the smart card specifies whether a user's certificate should be propagated.